-- The course passing grade for Undergraduate programs is (D) except for MBBS is (C) - The course passing grade for Professional Postgraduate Diploma in Teaching program and Master programs is (C). - The qualified passing grade for Doctorate courses is (B).
+- The course passing grade for the Professional Postgraduate Diploma in Teaching program and Master programs is (C). - The qualified passing grade for Doctorate courses is (B).

 Semester Grade Point Average

 The semester GPA indicates the student's performance during the semester and is calculated as follows: the total of the grade point of each course taken in the semester multiplied by its credit hours, divided by the total number of credit hours registered in the semester.